exasol/virtual-schemas/doc/README.md

     },
     "properties": {
         "JDBC_CONNECTION_STRING": "new-jdbc-connection-string",
-        "NEW_PROPERTY": "value of a not yet existing property" "DELETED_PROPERTY": null
+        "NEW_PROPERTY": "value of a not yet existing property", "DELETED_PROPERTY": null
     }
 }